Benchmarks

 Final Words

 We’re very happy to confirm that TrailBase’s APIs and JS/ES6/TS runtime are quick.
-The significant performance gap we observed, especially for the APIs, is likely a consequence of how quick SQLite is making even small overheads matter that much more.
+The significant performance gap we observed for API access is a consequence of how fast SQLite itself is making even small overheads matter that much more.

 With the numbers fresh off the press, prudence is of the essence and ultimately nothing beats benchmarking your own setup and workloads.
 In any case, we hope this was at least somewhat insightful.
 Let us know if you see anything that can or should be improved.
 The benchmarks are available on GitHub.